einzige/sections_rails/README.md

-Ruby on Rails provides an amazing infrastructure and conventions for well structured server-side code.
-It falls, however, short for the view layer.

-_Partials_ provide a nice way to represent the HTML code of individual sections within complex web pages, but no such facilities are available for the corresponding CSS and JavaScript.
-This leaves the task of organizing the JS and CSS completely up to the user.

-_Sections_rails_ fills this gap by adding infrastructure to the view layer of Ruby on Rails.
+_Sections_rails_ adds a component-oriented infrastructure to the view layer of Ruby on Rails.
-It allows to define and use the HTML, CSS, and JavaScript code of dedicated sections of pages together in one place.
+This allows to define and use the HTML, CSS, and JavaScript code of dedicated sections of web pages together in one place.

 # Example

-Let's assume a web page has amongst other things a navigation menu.
+Let's take the navigation menu within a web site as an example section.
-This menu requires certain HTML, CSS, and JavaScript code that is specific to it.
+It consists of certain HTML, CSS, and JavaScript code as well as image resources.
+These assets must be loaded on every page that this navigation menu is visible on, and should be removed when the navigation menu is removed from the site.

-_Sections_rails_ allows to define this code as a _section_ inside the _/app_ folder:
+_Sections_rails_ allows to define these assets together, as a _section_ inside the _/app_ folder:

     /app/sections/menu/_menu.html.erb
                        menu.css